 AC generator is a machine that converts mechanical energy into electrical energy.
 The AC Generator’s input supply is mechanical energy supplied by steam turbines, gas turbines and combustion engines.
 The output is alternating electrical power in the form of alternating voltage and current.

 AC generators work on the principle of Faraday’s law of electromagnetic induction, which states that electromotive force – EMF or voltage – is generated in a current-carrying conductor that cuts a uniform magnetic field.
 This can either be achieved by rotating a conducting coil in a static magnetic field or rotating the magnetic field containing the stationary conductor.
-The preferred arrangement is to keep the coil stationary because it is easier to draw induced alternating current from a stationary armature coil than a rotating coil.
+The preferred arrangement is to keep the coil stationary because it is easier to draw induced alternating current from a stationary armature coil than from a rotating coil.

 The generated EMF depends on the number of armature coil turns, magnetic field strength, and the speed of the rotating field.

 The various parts of an AC generator are:

 - Prime Mover

 - Slip Rings

 The field consists of coils of conductors that receive a voltage from the source and produce magnetic flux.
 The magnetic flux in the field cuts the armature to produce a voltage.
 This voltage is the output voltage of the AC generator.

 The part of an AC generator in which the voltage is produced is known as an armature.
 This component primarily consists of coils of wire that are large enough to carry the full-load current of the generator.

 The component used to drive the AC generator is known as a prime mover.
 The prime mover could either be a diesel engine, a steam turbine, or a motor.

 Slip rings are electrical connections used to transfer power to and fro from the rotor of an AC generator.
 They are typically designed to conduct the flow of current from a stationary device to a rotating one.